-It’s quite possible that approach could also be used to classify features on pages and sites to provide quality scores for them which might boost or lower their rankings in search results.
+It’s quite possible that the approach could also be used to classify features on pages and sites to provide quality scores, which might boost or lower their rankings in search results.

-The process of assigning quality scores to pages and sites is something Google has been exploring for a while before the Panda updates, as we can see in this recently granted Google patent on document and site quality signals from search query streams.
+The process of assigning quality scores to pages and sites is something Google has been exploring for a while before the Panda updates.
+We can see in this recently granted Google patent on document and site quality signals from search query streams.

-Panda may look at other features to determine quality scores for different kinds of queries, but the idea of defining “quality” with a score to add to the IR and Link Analysis scores in ranking pages may have gotten its start with this patent.
+Panda may look at other features to determine quality scores for different kinds of queries.
+Still, the idea of defining “quality” with a score to add to the IR and Link Analysis scores in ranking pages may have gotten its start with this patent.

-Looking at little deeper at the signals from the quality score patent, there’s one main question that it seems focused upon.
+Looking at a little deeper at the signals from the quality score patent a little deeper, there’s one main question that it seems focused upon.

 Is a query asking for a specific page?

 The patent tells us that it might assign points to a page if a specific search query is deemed to “ask” for one or more specific pages.
-This sounds somewhat like how Google might respond to a query that they believe is navigational in nature, and where a specific site is likely to be an authoritative page for a particular query.
+This sounds somewhat like how Google might respond to a query that they believe is navigational in nature.
+A specific site is likely to be an authoritative page for a particular query.

 Another Google patent that describes other ways that Google might identify a page or site that might be “authoritative” for a particular query is Propagating useful information among related web pages, such as web pages of a website, which I wrote about in a 2007 post titled Google Determining Search Authority Pages and Propagating Authority to Related Pages.

-That Authority Pages patent looks at a number of features, both on-page and off, and even some offline evidence to determine if a particular page or site might be authoritative for a particular query.
+That Authority Pages patent looks at many features, both on-page and off, and even some offline evidence to determine if a particular page or site might be authoritative for a particular query.
 Interestingly, John Lamping was also one of the co-inventors listed on that patent.